NordicSemiconductor/pc-nrfconnect-dtm/README.md

 ## Installation

-nRF Connect Direct Test Mode is installed from nRF Connect from Desktop.
+The Direct Test Mode app is installed from nRF Connect from Desktop.
 For detailed steps, see
 [Installing nRF Connect for Desktop apps](https://docs.nordicsemi.com/bundle/nrf-connect-desktop/page/installing_apps.html) in the nRF Connect from Desktop documentation.